PoorBillionaire/USN-Journal-Parser/README.rst

 * File attributes
 * Reason

-At this point the --csv flag cannot be combined with any other flag other than --quick.
-That should change soon, as I want --csv capability for any data returned.
 An example of what this looks like is below:

 ::